-GMT +1 (GMT +2 between April and October).
+GMT +1 (GMT +2 between the last Sunday in March and the last Sunday in October).

-Electrical current in Switzerland is 220 volts AC, 50Hz.
+Electrical current in Switzerland is 230 volts, 50Hz.
 Plugs are of the linear, rounded three-pin type, but rounded two-pin plugs will fit the outlet.

 The international country dialling code for Switzerland is +41.
 Mobile phone GSM networks operate throughout the country.
 Internet cafes are available in the main towns and resorts; some public phone booths also have internet and email access.

 Public buses leave for the city centre every few minutes from the departures and arrivals levels.
 Passengers can pick up tickets for public transport from the machines in the baggage collection area on the arrivals level; information is available at the Unireso information counter in the arrivals hall.
 A free hotel shuttle transports passengers to major hotels.
 A Unireso train leaves for Cornavin RR Station in the city centre roughly every 10 minutes, from where connections can be made to destinations throughout Europe.

 Car rental companies include Alamo, Avis, Budget, Europcar and Hertz.
 Travellers should ensure they hire their car on the French side of the border if they are going to France, and vice-versa.
 It is only about three miles (5km) into town.

 Taxis can be found outside of the arrival terminal.
 The trip is three miles (5km) and commute times vary according to traffic.
 Taxis are metered and there are around 60 registered taxi ranks in Geneva.

 Terminal 2 is only used for charter flights in the winter months and is usually closed.